Ahmed-Ali/JSONExport/README.md

 2. Swift Classes - parses the JSON using built-in NSJSONSerialization.
 3. Swift Sturcutres - parses the JSON using built-in NSJSONSerialization.
 4. Swift Classes - parses the JSON using [SwiftyJSON](https://github.com/lingoer/SwiftyJSON) library
+5. Objective-C - iOS - parses the JSON using built-in NSJSONSerialization for iOS.
+6. Objective-C - MAC - parses the JSON using built-in NSJSONSerialization for MAC.

 Installation
 ========================